huxlife/transactionAnalysis/Sunpump Contracts.md

 * `to`: Address to receive the output tokens.
 * `deadline`: Unix timestamp after which the transaction will revert.

-TRX Requirement: This function requires you to send ETH as the call value, which will be swapped for the tokens.
+TRX Requirement: This function requires you to send TRX as the call value, which will be swapped for the tokens.

 **Example Call:**